Why your ad extensions aren't showing

 Location extensions can appear for people that are near the physical address that you've targeted, or have included your targeted location in their search term (such as "pizza new york").

-If your location extensions aren't appearing, check that the extension is eligible to appear in the location where the search is being made.
-For example, if your location extension doesn't appear for users in Milan, make sure that you’ve included Milan in your target radius.
-If you're not located in the location that you've targeted, you can use the Ad PreviewTool to see what your ad will look like in Google search results in other countries or regions, without gaining impressions.
+If your location extensions aren't appearing, check that the extension is eligible to appear in the locations you’ve chosen in location targeting.
+If you're not located in the location that you've targeted, you can use the Ad Preview Tool to see what your ad looks like in Google search results in other countries or regions.

 Also, remember that location extensions don't appear for ads on the Display Network.